MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 4. After the new environment is active (listed as **Ready** in the **State** column), go to the next procedure for changing the maximum upload file size.

 >[!NOTE]
->In subsequent procedures throughout this topic, use the production environment instead of the default environment shown in the screenshots.
+>If you set up a production environment instead of a trial environment, in subsequent procedures throughout this topic, use the production environment instead of the default environment shown in the screenshots.

 ## Change maximum upload file size<a name="upload"></a>